simonmysun/tid/README.md

 # tid
 Take It Down - yet another browser based "editor".
 There is a [demo page](https://simonmysun.github.io/tid/) but it's not promised to be up to date.

+## Why
+I need a more convinient tool to view and edit my lecture notes.
+But nothing satisfied me.
+So I write this.

+Features:
+* Serve a root and I can browse everything with my browser(PDF, images, videos, audios);
+* Render markdown files, and the Mathematic formulas inside it(with the grammar of $LaTeX$);
+* When viewing the markdown files, there is a thumbnail, for faster navigating and preview the structure of the file;

 ## Install
 ```